The Challenge

 Implementation of OpenBeds can help states have a positive impact on the overall ED experience, including facilitating faster referrals to the most appropriate care.

 For example, one state client’s extensive provider participation has contributed to a significant increase in treatment referrals and decreased wait times since the state implemented its solution.
-The state’s department of health launched OpenBeds in 2018 to expedite placement of patients in need of mental health and SUD services.

 Within its first year, the state accommodated 20,924 treatment referrals, including 75% that involved inpatient services, and 57% voluntary and 43% non-voluntary referrals.
 The state has seen a 2.8% compound monthly growth rate in referrals through the network.
-Broad use of the system also has helped to significantly shorten the amount of time patients have to wait for referrals.
+Broad use of the system also has helped to significantly shorten the amount of time individuals have to wait for referrals.
 Over the course of the first 12 months, the proportion of receiving organizations that acknowledged a referral within 30 minutes or less steadily increased to a high of 65%.

 NUMBER OF REFERRALS MADE BY REFERRING ORGANIZATIONS BY MONTH*